Louie Anderson: 1980s

+Anderson made his first movie appearance alongside Dabney Coleman in the movie Cloak and Dagger as taxi driver #2 (released July 13, 1984) a notably small role with one line.
 On November 20, 1984, Anderson made his network debut as a comedian on The Tonight Show.
 In late 1985, Anderson was cast as Lou Appleton alongside Bronson Pinchot on the pilot episode of Perfect Strangers for ABC (which was known in this early stage as The Greenhorn).
-When the show was picked up, Anderson was replaced by Mark Linn-Baker in the role of Appleton (whose first name was then changed from Lou to Larry) as the producers didn't think the chemistry between Anderson and Pinchot was quite right.
+When the show was picked up, Anderson was replaced by Mark Linn-Baker in the role of Appleton (whose first name was then changed from Lou to Larry) as the producers did not think the chemistry between Anderson and Pinchot was quite right.
 The show ran for eight seasons on ABC.
 Anderson had a small role in the singing-telegram scene in Ferris Bueller's Day Off, as well as appearing in a comedy special on Showtime.

 Anderson also played a role in John Landis' film Coming to America, which starred Eddie Murphy and Arsenio Hall, a role which he reprised in the 2021 sequel.
 Murphy requested Anderson be hired for Coming To America after producers wanted a white actor in the otherwise African-American cast; Murphy described his friend Anderson as "the funniest white guy around".
 Anderson also starred in the 1988 camp comedy The Wrong Guys, based on a story by John Hughes.

 In 1989, Anderson guest-starred on the first episode of The Muppets television segment of The Jim Henson Hour.

 1990s

 In 1995, Anderson created and produced a Saturday-morning animated series for Fox called Life with Louie.
-The series was based on Anderson's childhood with 10 siblings, a sweet-hearted mother and a loud, war-crazed father.
-It also detailed how he was picked on for his weight, and how he used comedy to deal with the teasing.
-The show was a 3-year hit on Fox, and won two Daytime Emmy Awards for Outstanding Performer in an Animated Program.
+The series was based on his childhood with 10 siblings, a sweet-hearted mother and a loud, war-crazed father.
+It also detailed how Anderson was picked on for his weight, and how he used comedy to deal with the teasing.
+The show was a three-year hit on Fox, and won two Daytime Emmy Awards for Outstanding Performer in an Animated Program.

 Anderson created and starred in The Louie Show for CBS.
-The show had Anderson playing a psychotherapist in Duluth, Minnesota.
-The show ran six episodes and was cancelled.
+The show had him playing a psychotherapist in Duluth, Minnesota.
+The show ran six episodes and was canceled.

+Anderson was also the host of Comedy Showcase in the late 1990s.

 Anderson landed the role of host of the new version of Family Feud in 1999.
-Anderson asked former Feud host Richard Dawson to appear on the premiere show to give him his blessing, but Dawson declined.
-Anderson organized a 9/11-themed tournament week of Family Feud between the FDNY and the NYPD, putting up $75,000 toward both organizations for recovery from the September 11, 2001, attacks.
+He asked former Family Feud host Richard Dawson to appear on the premiere show to give him his blessing, but Dawson declined.
+In 2001, Anderson organized a 9/11-themed tournament week of Family Feud between the FDNY and the NYPD, putting up $75,000 toward both organizations for recovery from the September 11 attacks.
 Anderson was let go from the show in 2002 and was replaced by Richard Karn.